 Slow Cooker Gammon Recipe

 This will of course vary depending on the size of your slow cooker bowl.
 Mine is a 3.5 litres Crock Pot.
 It was the cheapest one at my supermarket.
-You could use other liquids too.
-I have used coke and cider.
 Sweetness is the key here to balance out the saltiness of the gammon.
-I either cook it on high for 4 hours or low for 6 hours.
+I either cook it on high for 4-5 hours or low for 6-8 hours.
 You need to heat the apple juice up to a simmer in a saucepan beforehand or allow an extra hour of cooking time.
 My slow cooker is a little slow in getting going.
 You are looking for the internal temp of the gammon to reach 71 C. You can cook it for 8 hours if it suits your schedule better but as with my Slow Cooker Beef Joint it can sometimes be crumbly so I tend to leave it to go cold and then put in the fridge overnight covered to be sliced the next day.
 Then it is the perfect texture.
 You can then reheat it until piping hot or serve it cold.
 Both ways are delicious.

 I take the gammon out of the slow cooker and discard the left over liquid.
-You can use it to flavour soups and stews if you like but I don’t tend to as it can be rather salty.
+You can use it to flavour soups and stews.
 I leave the gammon on a plate or board to cool a little.
 When it is cool enough to handle I cut off the string and using a sharp knife carefully remove the skin leaving a good layer of fat behind, about 2 cms thick if you can.
 I then score the fat with the knife across one way about 2 cms apart and then back the other way so that it leaves you with a diamond patter.

 I put it under a really hot grill about 2 “/5 cms away from the grill.
 Let it bubble away for about 10 minutes.
 The top should be mostly crispy and blackened in places.